fmager/real-time/m1_memory_hierarchies/s1_computational_graphs.md

 As can be seen the naive version, which is just successive function calls to linear, ReLU and softmax operators is massively outperformed by the fused linear-relu-softmax operators, with the fissioned version with bias outside of the matrix-matrix loop winning out.
-Of course the linear-relu version are the fastest, as they don't do softmax, but between the two of them it is actually the one with bias in the matrix-matrix loop that seems to consistently win.
+Of course the linear-relu version are the fastest, as they don't do softmax, but between the two of them it is again the version without the bias calculation at the end of the matrix-matrix loop which wins ever so slightly.

 It's hard to make a general conclusion based on that, without going a lot deeper, but in any case, you should always test and measure!
 Now, you can either continue on reading the level 3 material